A new computation of pairing probabilities in several multiple-curve models: Abstract

 \section{Abstract}

 We give a new, short computation of pairing probabilities for multiple chordal interfaces in the critical Ising model, the harmonic explorer, and for multiple level lines of the Gaussian free field.
-The core of the argument are the convexity and uniqueness properties of local multiple $\mathrm{SLE}(\kappa)$ measures, valid for all $\kappa > 0$ and thus in principle applicable for any underlying random curve model, once suitably connected to local multiple SLEs.
+The core of the argument are the known convexity property and a new uniqueness property of local multiple $\mathsf{SLE}(\kappa)$ measures, valid for all $\kappa > 0$.
+In particular, the proof is directly is applicable for any underlying random curve model, once it is identified as a local multiple $\mathsf{SLE}(\kappa)$ both conditionally and unconditionally on the pairing topology.\\ \textbf{Keywords:} Schramm--Loewner evolution; SLE; multiple SLE; Ising model; Gaussian free field; harmonic explorer. \\ \textbf{AMS 2020 subject classification:} Primary: 60J67; Secondary: 60H30; 82B20; 60K35; 82B27.